oracle-livelabs/oic/insight/getting-started/mapping-milestones/mapping-milestones.md

         1. Under mappings you will click on "Open mapped integration to define extraction criteria"
         2. This will open the Integrations, that was previously used, for you to map
         3. You will see your Identifier on the right
             a.
-Under Milestone you will see Extraction Criteria
+Under Milestone you will see Extraction Activity
-                1. Click on Define extraction Criteria
+                1. Click on Define extraction Activity
                 2. This will open the expression page
                     a.
 Under Source click on $OrderNumber and drag and drop to the Expression box, located on the right side
             c.
 You may click "Validate" to confirm its readiness to use or click "Close" to return to the integration mapping page.